mkrl/OpenElementSender/README.md

 Other notes
 -----------

+If you want some text to be displayed above the download button, specify "data-name" attribute for desired tables.
+This will display additional heading for each table hidden.

 This script grabs page URL and gets a table index and then sends it via HTTP-request to the Java servelet that shows the element.
 This can be used for any elements, just throw it other parameter and a desired DOM element index.